OctopusDeploy/docs/docs/projects/version-control/configuring-version-control-on-a-project.md

 ## Configuring an existing project to be version-controlled

 :::warning
 Converting a project to use version control is a one-way change.
-No project that has converted to version control can be converted back.
-Please make sure you want to do this and perhaps clone your project to test how it works so you know what to expect before converting important projects.
+Once a project is converted to version control, it **cannot** be converted back.
+Please make sure you want to do this, and perhaps clone your project to test how it works, so you know what to expect before converting important projects.
 :::

 With the release of config-as-code, you can perform a one-way conversion of existing projects to leverage version control.

-Select the project you would like to convert and click {{Version Control}} under the **Settings** section in the project navigation menu.
+Select the project you would like to convert and click on the **{{ Settings, Version Control }}** link on the project navigation menu.
 Enter the connection information for your Git repository.
-You need to provide the URL for your git repository, the name of the default branch, username and password / personal access token (or Anonymous for an open repository)
+You need to provide:
+- The URL for your git repository
+- The name of the default branch
+- A Username and password / personal access token (or anonymous for a public repository)

-Provide the directory you would like Octopus to store the deployment process.
+Finally, provide the directory you would like Octopus to store the deployment process in.

 Learn more about [git credentials in Octopus Deploy](/docs/projects/version-control/config-as-code-reference.md).